Complete Basie-Hefti Studio Sessions 1951-1962 (3 LP on 2 CD)

 Personnel:

-Count Basie (p, lead), Clark Terry, Joe Newman, Snooky Young, Thad Jones, Wendell Culley, Al Porcino, Lamar Wright, Charlie Shavers, Joe Wilder (tp), Johnny Mandel (b-tp), Booty Wood, Al Grey, Henry Coker, Grover Mitchell, Benny Powell (tb), Marshall Royal, Bill Graham, Ernie Wilkins, Paul Quinichette, Eddie Lockjaw Davis, Frank Wess, Frank Foster, Wardell Gray, Lucky Thompson, Billy Mitchell, Charlie Fowlkes (reeds), Freddie Green (g), Eddie Jones, Jimmy Lewis, Buddy Catlett (b), Sonny Payne, Gus Johnson (d), Neal Hefti (arr)
+Count Basie (p, lead), Clark Terry, Joe Newman, Snooky Young, Thad Jones, Wendell Culley, Al Porcino, Lamar Wright, Charlie Shavers, Joe Wilder (tp), Johnny Mandel (b-tp), Booty Wood, Al Grey, Henry Coker, Grover Mitchell, Benny Powell, Matthew Gee (tb), Marshall Royal, Bill Graham, Ernie Wilkins, Paul Quinichette, Eddie Lockjaw Davis, Frank Wess, Frank Foster, Wardell Gray, Lucky Thompson, Billy Mitchell, Charlie Fowlkes (reeds), Freddie Green (g), Eddie Jones, Jimmy Lewis, Buddy Catlett (b), Sonny Payne, Gus Johnson (d), Neal Hefti (arr)

 Reference: FSRCD 777